Truth or Myth?

 We Are Buried in Snow All Winter Long

 False.
 We get it — you think Colorado, you think piles and piles of snow!
 But Boulder has a mild, fairly dry climate, and the sun shines much of the time.
 The average temperature in January is 47 — not too shabby.
 When it snows, it’s often just a pretty dusting that makes the Flatirons look like they’ve been sprinkled in powdered sugar.
 Could you experience a blizzard here in winter?
 Sure.
 But it’s more likely that it will be sunny and locals will be bundled up and riding their bikes, out hiking or even sitting on patios for lunch.
 Here's a slideshow of Boulder in every season.

 Our Only Obsession Is the Outdoors

 False.
 There are indeed a lot of people here who live and die for outdoor recreation.
 And, yes, a large segment of the population regularly asks itself, "Should I wear my regular yoga pants to dinner or my fancy yoga pants to dinner tonight?"
-But we’re also into the urban side of life: great places to dine (after we’ve burned all those damn calories on the trails!), drink coffee (so much coffee), sample beer (so much beer) and the arts (we have the third-largest concentration of artists in the U.S.).
+But we’re also into the urban side of life: great places to dine (after we’ve burned all those damn calories on the trails!), drink coffee (so much coffee), sample beer (so much beer) and the arts (Boulder was named one of the top ten most vibrant arts communities among medium-sized U.S. cities)

 Boulder’s Just a Bunch of Hippies

 Tr…alse?
 We love our flower-power, hippy-dippy past — Visit Boulder even has a vintage VW Bus that serves as a mobile visitor center.
 Hippie culture definitely thrived in Boulder in the 70s and that vibe is still around, but times change, and so do towns.
 Boulder’s now as much of a tech town and center for scientific research as it is a peace-sign-flashing hippy hub.
 So, yes, you can eat raw, vegan food and buy incense at an unusually high number of Tibetan import shops, and you can also tour a national research lab, dine fancy or attend a Ted Talk.

 This Is a Big City